 This is the partners preparation research to give a useful background for the next outputs.
 It focuses on the educational system[s] in partner countries with special attention to counselling activities and conditions that students have to meet if they want to study in a foreign partner country.
 You will find links to websites that contain useful information and how educational systems deal with Respect themes and non-formal education.

-This output will give a visual impact to our project and help to define clearly what our project is about.
+This output gives a visual impact to our project and help to define clearly what our project is about.
 This is not a dissemination product, but rather the visual representation of powerful messages presented in an accessible but alternative format.
-This output will deal with topics designed to make the viewer[s] reconsider what they previously thought, and maintain a sustained impact about the key Respect4 topics.
+This output deals with topics designed to make the viewer[s] reconsider what they previously thought, and maintain a sustained impact about the key Respect4 topics.

-This course will be based on our research, and will focus on soft skills and how to instruct and prepare 'mediators' among teachers and students in each partner school.
-The course will also prepare the steps and offer the methodology for the instructional video as well as the good practice example guide for counselling classes.
-Students will develop the materials with guidance from the teachers and staff, and this will be cascaded to the international partners during the partner meetings.
-During the training activities all partners will contribute to a successful set of instructions for the instructional video and ways to cascade the information to peers, professionals, other teacher and students.
+This course has been based on our research, and focuses on soft skills and how to instruct and prepare 'mediators' among teachers and students in each partner school.
+The course also prepares the steps and offer the methodology for the instructional video as well as the good practice example guide for counselling classes.
+Students have co-develop the materials with guidance from the teachers and staff, and this was cascaded to the international partners during the partner meetings.
+During the training activities (LTTAs) all partners contributed to the instructions for the instructional video and offered ways to cascade the information to peers, professionals, other teacher and students.

 - IO4 - Instructional Video Respect4 Becoming a Mediator

-Video storyboards, potential themes and scenarios, and an outline template has been shared with the partners before starting work on the videos.
-The theoretical aspects will be used from the O3 training.
-Videos will be also uploaded or embedded on the website.
-Due to the sharing and access potential YouTube is the preferred choice for hosting the videos.
+Video storyboards, potential themes and scenarios, and an outline template was shared with the partners before starting work on the videos.
+The theoretical aspects have been used from the O3 training.
+Videos have also been uploaded and embedded on the website.
+Due to the sharing and access potential YouTube was the preferred choice for hosting the videos.

-The piloting consists of refining and passing on the Respect4 information gained during the training course and the instruction video outputs.
-Thus the initial beneficiaries will be 2 x staff and 2 x students from each partner school (= 16 teachers + 16 students) These will pilot the methods and training with 2 x further teachers and 2 x students each in the first piloting round and further refine the materials (Giving a total of 32 indirect teachers and 32 indirect students trained) Further piloting rounds will mean that the indirectly trained teachers will train another 2 x teachers giving a total of 8 x teachers per institution x 8 schools = a total of 64 teachers Trained learners will be a total of 64 (under the guidance of the direct beneficiaries.)
+The piloting consisted of refining and passing on the Respect4 information gained during the training course and the instruction video outputs.
+Thus the initial beneficiaries were 2 x staff and 2 x students from each partner school (= 16 teachers + 16 students) These piloted the methods and training with 2 x further teachers and 2 x students each in the first piloting round to further refine the materials (Giving a total of 32 indirect teachers and 32 indirect students trained) Further piloting rounds meant that the indirectly trained teachers trained another 2 x teachers giving a total of 8 x teachers per institution x 8 schools = a total of 64 teachers - Trained learners will be a total of 64 (under the guidance of the direct beneficiaries.)

 - IO6 - Respect4 Good Practice Guide

-This Guide for Counselling classes has been created throughout the project lifetime.
-It has been divided into the key Respect4 chapters with lessons plans and resources created for each topic.
+This Guide for Counselling classes was created throughout the project lifetime and was divided into the key Respect4 chapters with the lessons plans and resources created for each topic.